 - How should the customer package the item (e.g. in the box that it came in, or anything so long as it fits?)

 This is a point that many return policies don’t cover, but here’s why you should.
-First of all, taking an extra few minutes to make your returns policy as comprehensive as possible is going to save you plenty of time in the future (since you won’t have to answer as many customer queries).
+First of all take an extra few minutes to make your returns policy as comprehensive as possible.
+This will save you plenty of time in the future and reduce the amount of customer queries.

 But more importantly, explaining how to properly pack your item will save you money.
 That’s because customers return items for all sorts of reasons.
-Of course, there are the times when you send out the wrong thing, or where you send out something that’s been damaged.
+Of course, there are the times when you send out the wrong thing, or where you send out something that’s faulty.
 But sometimes there’s actually nothing wrong with the product, and you could sell it again.
-So it’s vital that you get it back in one piece to recoup the cost of the return by providing proper instructions for how to pack and return an item.
+So it’s vital that you get it back in one piece to recoup the cost of the return.
+You can do this by providing proper instructions for how to pack and return an item.

 Moving on, here’s a more general point: avoid jargon.
-There are two reasons why a business might use unclear, unusual language in a returns policy: either it was written by a committee of lawyers, or the business is trying to make it as difficult as possible to return something.
+There are two reasons why a business might use unclear, unusual language in a returns policy.
+This can be either it was written by a committee of lawyers, or the business is trying to make it as difficult as possible to return something.
 Not a good look.
 Instead, be clear and concise.
 Explain your policy like you would to a friend, and you can’t go wrong.

 At the same time, if you use too much legalese, or too many run-on sentences, you’ll confuse your customers.
 They’ll return items after the policy allows, or expect cash instead of credit.
 And when they don’t get what they expect, they’ll write, and they won’t be happy!
 You’ll be creating your own customer service nightmare when you really don’t need to.